Sensrdt/smart-brain-app/README.md

 # SmartBrain-app
-Here is a project of detecting the faces of persons using specific api from Clarifai.
+Here is a project of detecting the faces of persons using face detection api from Clarifai.

 Clone this repo
 Run npm install